DeMamba: AI-Generated Video Detection on Million-Scale GenVideo Benchmark: GenVideo

 We synthesize fake videos and gather real videos to construct the GenVideo dataset utilizing the hierarchical structure and the corresponding generators.
 It's crucial to underline that the primary objective of an AI-generated video detection dataset is to achieve \textit{robust and generalizable detection capabilities}, rather than solely focusing on \textit{video quality for assessment purposes}.
 A diverse and large-scale collection ensures that the dataset encompasses a wide range of video categories, facilitating detailed evaluations of AI-generated video detection algorithms and their effectiveness across various contexts.

+\textbf{Real video collection:} Considering that fake videos from generators are limited to specific domains determined by training datasets such as Kinetics-400~\citep{kay2017kinetics} and Youku-mPLUG~\citep{xu2023youku}, we sample parts of videos from those datasets as the real part of the GenVideo dataset.
+Specifically, we randomly sample $953,279$ videos from Youku-mPLUG~\citep{xu2023youku} and randomly slice 10-second segments from each video to form real samples.

 \textbf{Fake video collection:} The guiding principle for collecting fake videos is to ensure maximal diversity in content and generators.
 We prioritize generating additional fake videos using the most recent generators due to their superior quality.
 To collect diverse fake videos from different resources as training samples, we have established a video generation pipeline for text-to-video generation and image-to-video generation.
 This pipeline facilitates the production of videos using popular generative mechanisms, including diffusion-based models~\citep{xing2023dynamicrafter,zhang2023pia,guo2023animatediff,I2vgen-xl,blattmann2023stable,chen2024videocrafter2,xing2023dynamicrafter,zhang2023pia,chen2023seine}, transformer-based methods~\citep{ma2024latte,OpenSora} and service-based method Pika website~\citep{pika}.
-We selected common categories such as humans, animals, and plants as foreground keywords, and typical scenes like ``in the park'' or ``on the lawn'' as background keywords.
-Leveraging a large language model~\citep{le2023bloom}, these foreground and background keywords are expanded into comprehensive textual prompts to guide text-to-video generation.
-For image-to-video generation, we employed various text-to-image models, including different versions of Stable Diffusion (SD~\citep{rombach2022high}, SDXL~\citep{podell2023sdxl}).
-Using the enriched textual prompts generated by the large language model, we created corresponding images, which were subsequently used as input for image-to-video models to generate the final videos.
+For image-to-video generation, we employed various text-to-image models to produce diverse images, including different versions of Stable Diffusion (SD~\citep{rombach2022high}, SDXL~\citep{podell2023sdxl}).
+In order to produce videos with rich semantics through different generative approaches, including semantic-diverse text and image prompts across person, objects and diverse scenes, we firstly construct a rich prompt dictionary.
+In detail, we selected common 100 categories such as humans, animals, plants and etc as foreground keywords, and typical 20 scenes like ``in the park'' or ``on the lawn'' as background keywords.
+Leveraging a large language model~\citep{le2023bloom}, these foreground and background keywords are expanded into about 4000 comprehensive textual prompts.
+Besides, we also randomly sample 1600 textual prompts from VBench~\cite{huang2024vbench} with consideration of semantic diversity and style diversity.
+Secondly, each prompt from constructed prompt dictionary is fed into T2V (\emph{resp.,} T2I) generators to produce diverse videos (\emph{resp.,} images).
+I2V generators leverage images generated from T2I generators to produce videos.